W E Upjohn Unemployment Trustee Corporation

 Overview

 The W E Upjohn Unemployment Trustee Corporation was established in 1932 by W.E.
 Upjohn, founder of the Upjohn Company, six weeks before his death.
-Tax-exempt since March 1933, the organization created what is today the W.E.
+Tax-exempt since March 1933, the organisation created what is today the W.E.
 Upjohn Institute for Employment Research on July 1, 1945.
-With assets of $251.3 million, the Institute functions as one of the world's leading independent, non-partisan, and non-profit labor economics research organizations.
-The organization's mission is to conduct research into the causes and effects of unemployment and to devise ways and means of alleviating hardships caused by unemployment.
+With assets of $251.3 million, the Institute functions as one of the world's leading independent, non-partisan, and non-profit labour economics research organisations.
+The organisation's mission is to conduct research into the causes and effects of unemployment and to devise ways and means of alleviating hardships caused by unemployment.
 The Institute has earned a 4/4 Star rating on Charity Navigator with a 100% Accountability & Finance beacon score.
 Dr. Upjohn's generous gift continues to provide unique opportunities of long-term sustainability, consistency in purpose, and the freedom to research issues and experiment with innovative approaches.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Early Career Research Awards: $7,500 per award